Komalsinha88/Alumni-Association-Platform/README.md

 # 🎓 Alumni Association Platform for the University/Institute

 A web-based platform built using Python and Streamlit to connect alumni with their alma mater and foster an engaging alumni network.
-This project enables alumni to register, view events, connect with fellow graduates, and stay updated with institutional news and updates.
+This responsive platform works seamlessly on both mobile and laptop devices.
+It enables alumni to register, view events, connect with fellow graduates, and stay updated with institutional news and updates.

 ---